Discover the Cheapest Airplane: Affordable Travel Awaits!

 Factor in Maintenance and Operating Costs

-Maintenance varies significantly by aircraft type.
-Simple ultralights have lower maintenance needs.
-Larger and more complex planes cost more to maintain but tend to be more durable over years of use.
+Simple ultralights have lower maintenance needs – you can do a lot of the work yourself.
+Larger, more complex planes cost more to maintain but tend to hold up better over decades of use.
+Pick your poison, as they say.

 DIY Aircraft Kits